Precision digital thermometer for professional kitchens and food safety.

 Why You Should Rest Meat & How Long?

 Cooks and chefs from all over the world will tell you the secret to a perfectly cooked steak or meat: letting it rest.
-Whether it is a steak or a brisket, culinary experts will tell you to let the meat rest before you slice it.
+Whether it is a steak or a brisket, culinary experts will tell you to let the meat rest before slicing.

 The general rule is to let the meat rest for at least five to seven minutes.
 Thicker cuts require a longer resting time of 10 to 20 minutes.

-But why is it important to rest the meat after cooking and before you cut into it?
-The idea is that while the meat is hot, the juices of the meat are more liquid.
-If you cut straight into the meat after taking it off the grill or out of the oven, all of that juices will flow right out.
+But why is it important to rest the meat after cooking before cutting into it?
+The idea is that while the meat is hot, its juices are more liquid.
+If you cut straight into the meat after taking it off the grill or out of the oven, all of that juice will flow right out.
 It is also not a good idea to use a probe thermometer for the meat after you take it from the grill or oven.
 The probe will do the same thing as cutting it with a knife – let the juices out.

-Resting is supposed to help the meat juices be re-absorbed and re-distributed into the meat, to make it juicier and more tender.
-On the other hand, slicing it immediately will release the juices onto the cutting board, which leaves you with tougher meat that has no juice in it.
+Resting is supposed to help the meat juices be reabsorbed and redistributed throughout the meat, making it juicier and more tender.
+On the other hand, slicing it immediately will release the juices onto the cutting board, leaving you with tougher meat with no juice.

 The rule on resting meat does not apply to red meat alone.
 You should also follow the rule with white meat, such as pork or poultry.
-Avoid covering the meat with aluminum foil because it will trap the heat and continue cooking.
-If the heat increases, it could overcook the meat.
+Avoid covering the meat with aluminum foil, as it will trap heat and keep it cooking.
+If the heat increases, the beef could overcook.

 Resting is supposed to help the meat juices be re-absorbed